-Engagement uses simple JavaScript technologies to send chat or web callback windows to the appropriate customers.
+Engagement uses simple JavaScript technologies to display a chat invitation window to the appropriate customers.

 Basic Architecture

 Browser Tier

 Each of these three functions has an agent in the browser tier, as shown in the diagram below.

 The browser tier connects to a load balancer that in turn communicates with a cluster of Web Engagement Servers.
 This cluster is connected to the rest of the Genesys solution, as well as to the Web Engagement database, which is frequently located in the Enterprise Tier.